dxw/contracts/agreements/agency_terms.md

             Acceptance Criteria;
         4. If you Reject a Story, it will be returned to the Backlog for you to prioritise;
+        4. If you Reject a Story near the end of a Sprint, we may not be able to Finish it until the next Sprint;
         5. If having tested the Story's implementation you decide that its functionality should be materially different from the Acceptance Criteria, you must make a new Story describing